-No need to peel yellow squash or zucchini before cooking as long as it is tender.
+No need to peel fresh yellow squash or zucchini before cooking as long as it is tender.

-Put it in an airtight container and it will be fine to eat for about three days, although the crumbs will get soggy and the texture might get a little watery.
+Put it in an airtight container or cover with plastic wrap and it will be fine to eat for about three days, although the crumbs will get soggy and the texture might get a little watery toward the end.

 📞 The last word

-I usually think of this old fashioned yellow squash casserole as a main dish because that's how it was generally served when I was growing up.
+I usually think of this southern squash casserole recipe as a main dish.
+That's how it was generally served when I was growing up.